mmdagent-ex/site-doc/content.en/docs/88_fst.md

     ...
 {{</fst>}}

-## Details of Transition Description
+## Transition Details

-`name1`, `name2`, ... are state names.
-The first one represents the current state, the second one represents the transition destination state.
-The lines indented from the next line represent the behavior definition sequence between the two states.
-Each `input_message` is the field for the transition condition, and `output_message` is the field for the message to be output at runtime.
+`name1`, `name2`, ... are state names: the first is the current state and the second is the next state.
+The indented lines following them define a sequence of action definitions between those two states.
+Each line's `input_message` is the transition condition field, and `output_message` is the message emitted at runtime.

-The behavior definition can be written over several lines.
-If it is described in multiple lines, it will be processed sequentially as a sub-state from top to bottom.
-In other words, in the above example, when the current state becomes `name1`, first wait for `input_message1`.
-When it arrives, output `output_message2` and wait for the next line's `input_message2`.
-When a message corresponding to `input_message2` arrives, issue `output_message2`... and so on, connecting in order.
-When the last line of that block ends, transition to the state name specified by `name2`.
+An action definition can span multiple lines.
+When multiple lines are provided, they are processed in order as sub-states.
+That is, if the current state is `name1`, it first waits for `input_message1`.
+When that arrives, it emits `output_message1` and then waits for `input_message2` on the next line.
+When `input_message2` arrives, it emits `output_message2`, and so on.
+After the last line of that block is completed, the FST transitions to the state named by `name2`.

-If you define multiple blocks that start with the same state name, they are evaluated from the one defined earlier in the .fst file.
-That is, in the following example, if the input matches both `input_message1` and `input_message1`, the top one is prioritized.
+If you define multiple blocks starting with the same state name, they are evaluated in the order they appear in the .fst file.
+Therefore, if both `input_message1` and `input_message2` match, the earlier (upper) block takes precedence.

 {{<fst>}}
 name1 name2: